Download Careers360 App

 Preparing for the CAT 2025 in just three months requires focused and efficient planning.
 Here’s how you can approach it:

-Month -1: Familiarize yourself with the CAT exam pattern and syllabus.
+Month -1: Familiarise yourself with the CAT exam pattern and syllabus.
 Understand the types of questions in each section: Verbal Ability and Reading Comprehension (VARC), Data Interpretation and Logical Reasoning (DILR), and Quantitative Ability (QA).
 This will help you prioritize your study areas.

 Month -2: Create a detailed study plan for each section.
 Allocate time based on your strengths and weaknesses.
 Focus on improving your weaker areas while maintaining your strengths through regular practice.